 Configuration

 YOLO settings and hyperparameters play a critical role in the model's performance, speed, and accuracy.
-These settings and hyperparameters can affect the model's behavior at various stages of the model development process, including training, validation, and prediction.
+These settings can affect the model's behavior at various stages, including training, validation, and prediction.

 Watch: Mastering Ultralytics YOLO: Configuration